This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Rachel Seeley

-Since working in the not for profit health sector Rachel has come to realise the power of sharing personal experiences.
+Since working in the not-for-profit health sector Rachel has come to realise the power of sharing personal experiences.
 She now feels inspired to help raise awareness of chronic pain, particularly for conditions that are often misunderstood and misdiagnosed.
 She believes in the importance of informed consent, second opinions, and empowering women to speak about their pain.
 Rachel is an advocate for kindness in the health system, and believes a whole-person approach is vital to living well with chronic pain.

 Jessica Hirst

-Jessica has lived with chronic pain since the start of my 20s.
+Jessica has lived with chronic pain since the start of her 20s.
 She can no longer work a traditional job.
 But as a result, she is so passionate to provide support and education to others.
 Jessica feels that no one deserves to go through what she has and hopes that “If I can make it easier for even one person, then my suffering has all been worthwhile.”
 Jessica is empathetic and always willing to go the extra mile for others.
 She is passionate about people understanding the role and impact of opioid based medications, as well as the life changing benefits of multidisciplinary care

 Sarah Fowler